estacimo/EstasBookStore/README.txt

 Created Category model
 Added System.ComponentModel.DataAnnotations using statement at the top of the class Added new table inside the Category model

+1918
+Ran the following command in the PMC: Add-Migration AddCategoryToDb